Skip to content

 Lifecycle Events

-Commands emit events to track their execution:
+Commands emit events to track their execution.
+See for all component suffixes.

 EventDescription